artsy/express-reloadable/README.md

 When developing a Node app it's common to rely on tools like [`node-dev`](https://github.com/fgnass/node-dev) or [`nodemon`](https://github.com/remy/nodemon) to make the development process more rapid by automatically restarting the server instance on file-change.
 What `express-reloadable` does is listen for source-code changes within a subset of your app and, scanning Node's internal module cache, clears the `require` call if found.
 This tricks Node into thinking the module has not yet been loaded, effectively hot-swapping out your code without a full restart.
 Additionally, when the `watchModules` option is passed, `express-reloadable` will listen for changes to NPM module code and reload on change.
 Useful when working with `yarn link` across packages / repos.
 Crazy-fast development speed!

-(**Disclaimer**: While this works for most of our use-cases, this is effectively a hack and hasn't been tested in all environments.
+(**Disclaimer**: While this works for most of our use-cases, this is an example of "`require hacking"` and hasn't been tested in all environments.
 Your mileage may vary :)

 **How it works**:
 - `express-reloadable` is called with a path to an app, which it then mounts